 33 (Residual DF + # of groups; or Total DF +1)

-Q28 And Q29.
+For Q28 And Q29.
 A researcher measured the IQs of a group of 12 coworkers.
 She believes that the mean IQ of her co-workers is probably greater than the average of 100 she measured in a group of coworkers from her previous job.

 Q28.
 What statistical test would you use to test her research hypothesis?
 (Short answer; 1 pt)

 One-sample t-test